 If agreement cannot be reached, your claim will be heard in a County Court or the High Court by a judge.
 There is no jury involved.
 It may take many months for a case to reach court.

-Success in court is not guaranteed; you cannot pre-determine the decision of a judge.
+Success in court is not guaranteed.
+You cannot pre-determine the decision of a judge or jury.
+Court cases may also take a long time to be heard.

 Claims for financial support on behalf of children